-The Group is in the process of making an assessment of the potential impact of the new/revised HKFRSs and the directors so far concluded that the application of the new/revised HKFRSs will have no material impact on the results and the financial position of the Group.
+The Group is in the process of making an assessment of the potential impact of these pronouncements.
+The directors so far concluded that the application of these new pronouncements will have no material impact on the Group's financial statements.